mraffia/odin-library/README.md

 A library program.
 You can add or delete books, and change a book's read status.

 ### Tools
-HTML, CSS (Flexbox & CSS Grid), and Vanilla Javascript (Objects, object constructors, prototypes).
+HTML, CSS (Flexbox & CSS Grid), and Vanilla Javascript (Objects, object constructors, prototypes, class).